1 Nationals player positive for COVID; 4 others quarantined

 Scherzer said he was not on that team flight and traveled separately with his family.

-The Nationals — who had planned to have a workout at their stadium on Wednesday, before it was called off because of rain — did not have a single player test positive during their six weeks of spring training camp in West Palm Beach, Florida.
+The Nationals — who had planned to have a workout at their stadium on Wednesday, before it was called off because of rain — did not have a single player test positive during their six weeks of spring training camp in West Palm Beach, Florida, according to Rizzo.

+“We’ve done so well in spring training,” Scherzer said.
+"Everybody across the game — we had seen so few positive cases across spring training as a whole.
+It just shows you how quickly that can turn.
+It can turn on a dime.
+We have to face it, and we have to overcome it.”

 Rizzo said the team underwent a new round of COVID-19 tests Wednesday, as was previously scheduled — a combination of rapid tests and MLB-mandated saliva tests.